TypeRocket/docs/v5/extension-typerocket-ui.md

-Title: Extension: Post Types UI
+Title: Extension: TypeRocket UI
 Description: Quickly add post types and Taxonomies to your site.

 ---

 ## Post Types UI

-If you need to quickly add a post type or taxonomies to your WordPress site, you can use the Post Types UI extension.
+If you need to quickly add a post type or taxonomies to your WordPress site, you can use the TypeRocket UI extension.

-The Post Types UI extension adds an admin menu named "Registrables".
+The TypeRocket UI extension adds an admin menu named "TypeRocket UI".

 This extension is designed to make creating post types, taxonomies, and meta boxes fast while providing robust customization tools.